-The Company's business consists of the exploration, evaluation, development and production of hydrocarbons and is subject to certain risks.
-The risks described below are not the only risks facing the Company and other risks now unknown to the Company may arise or risks now thought to be immaterial may become material.
-No guarantee is provided that other factors will not affect the Company in the future.
-Many of these risks are beyond the control of the Company.
+The Company's business, which includes the exploration, evaluation, development and production of hydrocarbons is subject to certain risks.
+The risks described below are not exhaustive, other unknown risks may emerge or risks currently deemed immaterial may become material.
+There is no guarantee that other factors will not affect the Company in the future.
+Many of these risks are beyond the Company's control.

-An investment in the Common Shares involves several risks.
-In addition to the other information contained in this MD&A, investors should consider the following, factors, which are qualified in their entirety by reference to, and must be read in conjunction with, the detailed information appearing elsewhere in this MD&A. If any of the following events described as risks or uncertainties occurs, the business, prospects, financial condition and operating results of the Company would likely suffer, possibly materially.
-In that event, the market price of the Common Shares could decline, and investors could lose all or part of their investment.
-Additional risks and uncertainties presently unknown, or that are not believed to be material at this time, may also impair or have a material adverse effect on the Company's operations.
-In addition to the risks described elsewhere and the other information contained in this MD&A, prospective investors should carefully consider each of and the cumulative effect of all the following risk factors.
-References in the below Risk Factors to "we", "our" or "us" refer to the management of the Company.
+Investing in the Company's common shares involves several risks.
+In addition to the information contained in this MD&A, investors should consider the following factors, which are qualified in their entirety by reference to, and must be read in conjunction with, the detailed information appearing elsewhere in this

+MD&A. If any of the described risks or uncertainties occur, they could adversely affect the Company's business, prospects, financial condition and operating results.
+In that event of a decline in the market price of the Company's common shares, investors could lose all or part of their investment.
+Additionally, unknown risks or risks not currently believed to be material at this time may also impair or have a material adverse effect on the Company's operations.
+In addition to the risks described elsewhere in this MD&A and other information provided, prospective investors should carefully consider each risk factor and the cumulative effect of all risk factors.
+References in the below risk factors to "we", "our" or "us" refer to the management of the Company.